jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 In most cases, this is a fairly simple process.

 In the case of Keep Distance, an update that stretches the shape description too hard might cause many updates.
-It's important to note though that the Amortized Computational Complexity would still make this a constant operation.
+It's important to note though that the Amortized Computational Complexity~@bib:tarjan1985amortized would still make this a constant operation.
 // https://en.wikipedia.org/wiki/Amortized_analysis -> Tarjan, Robert Endre (April 1985)

 ==== Commit Changes